ReadingAndThinking.com

 7. Hero of the Imperium by Sandy Mitchell

 The Flashmanesque adventures of wily Commissar Cain, his malodorous aide Jurgen, and the 296th Valhallans have proved great favorites among Black Library fans.
-This omnibus edition is an attractive introduction to a very popular series.

 8. Xenos by Dan Abnett